Denise Fox: Storylines

 Denise and Kush's relationship continues and she supports him through the death of his brother Shakil Kazemi (Shaheen Jafargholi).
 They become engaged, however Denise is unaware that Kush has had a one-night stand with a waitress, Talia.
 After growing apart, Denise decides to end their relationship.
-In March 2019, Denise and Kim set up a beauty salon, Fox & Hair, funded by Patrick, and they employ Lola Pearce (Danielle Harold) and Mitch Baker (Roger Griffiths).
-Denise and Kim clash over their vision for the business and Kim begins a feud with employee Chantelle Atkins (Jessica Plummer) who Denise grows close to.
+Denise and Kim set up a beauty salon, Fox & Hair, and they employ Lola Pearce (Danielle Harold) and Mitch Baker (Roger Griffiths).
+Denise and Kim clash over their vision for the business and Kim begins a feud with employee Chantelle Atkins (Jessica Plummer), who Denise grows close to.
 Soon after, she starts dating Jack Branning (Scott Maslen).
-In September 2019, Denise is attacked by Hunter Owen (Charlie Winter) after he escapes from prison.
+Denise is attacked by Hunter Owen (Charlie Winter) after he escapes from prison.
 When Patrick returns with his new wife Sheree Trueman (Suzette Llewellyn), Denise grows suspicious of her.
 She suspects that Sheree is having an affair and confronts her, leading to her departure.
 Denise later learns that Sheree had been contacting her son Isaac Baptiste (Stevie Basula).
-In September 2020, Denise learns through Callum Highway (Tony Clay) that her son Raymond has been involved in a car accident, which has killed his adoptive parents Jonah and Lydia.
+Denise learns that Raymond has been involved in a car accident, which has killed his adoptive parents Jonah and Lydia.
 She is reunited with Raymond and meets his adoptive grandmother Ellie Nixon (Mica Paris).
 Denise continues to visit Raymond in hospital, disguising herself as a friend of his adoptive mother Lydia.
-She keeps this a secret from Jack and refuses to tell Phil, but they both find out and Phil also starts visiting Raymond, despite Denise's attempts to stop him.
+She keeps this a secret from Jack and Phil, but they both find out and Phil also starts visiting Raymond, despite Denise's attempts to stop him.
 Ellie discovers the truth and forbids them from seeing Raymond.
 Phil discovers that Ellie is a gangster and he persuades Denise into seeking custody of Raymond, but she only agrees to do so on the condition that Phil has no involvement in his life.
-This strains her relationship with Jack and they briefly separate.
+This strains her relationship with Jack and they separate.
 After Phil blackmails Ellie, she relinquishes custody of Raymond and he moves in with Denise.
 Denise initially struggles to bond with Raymond but is supported by Jack.
-She decides to take Raymond to church on Christmas Day 2020 and is reunited with Chelsea and Lucas, who has recently been released from prison.
-Denise is upset that Chelsea has been secretly contacting Lucas, and she remains fearful that Lucas is back to settle a few scores.
+She decides to take Raymond to church on Christmas Day 2020 and sees Chelsea (now Zaraah Abrahams), and Lucas, who has recently been released from prison.
+Denise is upset that Chelsea has been secretly contacting Lucas and remains fearful of him.
 When she learns that Chelsea is taking Lucas on holiday, she is devastated, and later goes to confront him when he upsets Chelsea by refusing to follow her.
-He lashes out at Denise and they disappear, leading to a search for her after it is assumed that Lucas has hurt her when they discover blood in his flat.
+He lashes out at Denise and they disappear, and it is assumed that Lucas has hurt her when they discover blood in his flat.
 It is later revealed that Chelsea's ex-fiancé Caleb Malone (Ben Freeman) has kidnapped Denise, and Chelsea later reveals that she owes Caleb money and is using Lucas to smuggle drugs for him.
 Denise reluctantly agrees to help Chelsea plant drugs on Lucas, believing that he owes Chelsea.
 Lucas discovers the truth and agrees to help, although he is later caught and sent back to prison.
 Denise and Jack become engaged.